Fabulous Fall Flowers at SummerWinds!

 Lantana (Shrub verbenas is a colorful, firewise, prolific spring and summer bloomer.
 Fall is the perfect time to plant lantana in containers, borders or as mass plantings.
 This drought-tolerant plant prefers full sun and well-drained soil.
 Available in red, oranges, pinks, purples, yellows and whites.

-Tulip bulbs are best planted in the fall for spring blooms.
-Stop by your local SummerWinds Nursery this fall, to explore our selection of spring-blooming tulips, available in a wide range of beautiful colors while supplies last.
+Tulip bulbs are best planted in the fall for a wide range of beautiful spring blooms.

 Wish you could grow hydrangeas in the Valley?
 We feel your pain!
 How about considering Cape Plumbago (shown above 'a') or Viburnum (shown above 'b') as an alternative?
 They have elegant blooms and can be successfully grown in the Valley of the Sun.
 Speak with one of our Trusted Garden Advisors, to learn more.